-- A resistance error ranging from -2.45 to +0.64 Newtons - A heave error on the order of millimetres or less, - A dynamic pitch error from -0.096 to 0.109 degrees. - For the fine mesh
+- A resistance error ranging from -2.45 to +0.64 Newtons - A heave error on the order of millimetres or less, - A dynamic pitch error from -0.096 to 0.109 degrees.

 The EFD/CFD differences can be attributed to variations in hydrostatic characteristics between the model used for the tank tests and the model applied in CFD calculations, particularly a difference in the waterline beam of the hull modelled in CFD.